 Pearl gourami share lots of behaviors with other gourami species.
 Most of their time will be spent swimming around the mid to upper levels of the tank.

 Occasionally you’ll see them head to the surface, this is them heading up for oxygen.
-Whilst most fish breathe using their gills, some fish such as pearl gourami can also breathe through a labyrinth organ which takes oxygen directly from the air rather than water.
+Whilst most fish breathe using their gills, some fish such as pearl gourami can also breathe through a labyrinth organ that takes oxygen directly from the air rather than water.

-During spawning they can become particularly aggressive.
+During spawning, they can become particularly aggressive.
 Males are the most aggressive; they’ll fight over females and scare off any fish that comes near their nest.